sblancov/cookiecutter-phoenix/README.md

 The aim of this project is to create a template which I can use to create every phoenix project without pain.

 Read documentation about [technology](./docs/technology.md) to know how this is done.

+## Usage

+Just execute:

+    cookiecutter gh:sblancov/cookiecutter-phoenix